fcasarsa/powerMeterService/README.md

 Android + Linux app to read from modbus power meter

-Linux part is a C program that reads from a modbus power meter and stores data to a Redis server.
+Linux part is a C program that reads from a modbus power meter and publishes it to a nodejs server

-Android part reads real time data from the Redis server
+Android part reads data from node